 The Iranian family today

-Based on historical sources, the Iranian family in the past was more observant of values such as the sanctity of marriage, maintaining respect for the elderly in the choice of wife, marriage at a young age, refusal of divorce, and so on .
-Since the Qajar era, due to the spread of modernity in Iran and the acceptance of the influence of Western culture and thought, changes took place.
+Based on historical sources, the Iranian family in the past was more observant towards values such as the sanctity of marriage, maintaining the position of respect towards the elderly in choosing a wife, marriage at a young age, the refusal of divorce and so on. .
+From the time of the Qajar onwards, due to the spread of modernity in Iran and the acceptance of the influence of Western culture and thought, changes took place.

 Today the influence of individualism is visible in making decisions about engagement and marriage.
 In conjunction with industrialization, urbanism and progress, children have gained greater independence in deciding the age of marriage and also in the choice of the bride.
 Their marriages have also taken on a new aspect; the choice of the wife that in the past was proposed by the parents and the elderly or was done by someone else's intermediation, today in some cases, takes place through mutual knowledge at the workplace, study and sometimes in the virtual environment.

-With the progress of well-being, which is one of the main foundations of modern thought, the criteria for choosing a spouse are also based on attention to ensuring complete well-being at the beginning of life and providing all the opportunities that are more or less necessary; therefore the possession of an independent house and of elevated economic possibilities is included in the list of requests of the girl and her family and on the other side the desire of the women to study and to have an occupation in a certain sense has led to age of marriage that naturally causes the birth rate of the population to decrease; statistics show that over the course of almost forty years, the number of Iranian families, after a period of increase, has begun to decline.
-It can be said that the family in Iran and in the West from a structural point of view presents some differences: in Iran we focus on the complete appearance of the family, ie the father, mother and children and policies go in this direction, while in Western countries this point of view does not exist and by family we mean every aspect of the cohabitation of individuals with their children, and also all the models of life have been accepted.
+With the advancement of well-being, which is one of the main foundations of modern thought, the criteria for choosing a spouse are also based on the attention to ensure complete well-being at the beginning of life and to provide all the more or less necessary opportunities; therefore the possession of an independent house and high economic possibilities is part of the list of requests of the girl and her family and on the other hand the desire of women to study and to have a job in a certain sense has led to raise the age of marriage which naturally causes a reduction in the birth rate of the population; statistics show that in the course of nearly forty years, the number of Iranian households, after a period of increase, has started to decline.
+It can be said that the family in Iran and in the West from a structural point of view presents some differences: in Iran we focus on the complete aspect of the family, that is the father, mother and children and policies go in this direction, while in Western countries this point of view does not exist and by family we mean every aspect of the coexistence of individuals with children, and also all models of life have been accepted.

 In several articles of the Constitution of the Islamic Republic of Iran, including the article 10 it is asserted that: since the family is the founding pillar of Islamic society, all the laws, norms and projects related to it, must facilitate its formation, vigilance on its sacredness and on the stability of family relationships on the basis of Islamic rights and ethics.
 So also in the paragraph one of the article 43, the assurance of primary needs such as home, food, clothing, health, care, education, education and the possibilities for all to form a family, all this was indicated among the duties and responsibilities of the Islamic government.